jozeecp/BalloonSatCamStabilize/cont-servo-testing-log.md

     at 10: almost constant motion at high speed, but there is a "dip" in the motion every revolution at 90: no motion, just vibration
     at 250: switches from high speed to low speed at constant intervals, opposite direction to 10

+Using the no-potentiometer modded servo test 14
+  4/17/17, 6:54 PM: test various values:
+    0 (0% duty cycle): no motion, slight vibration
+    64 (25% duty cycle): no motion, slight vibration 127 (50% duty cycle): no motion, slight vibration 191 (75% duty cycle): no motion, fainter vibration 255 (100% duty cycle): no motion, no vibration

+Using the voltage-divider modded servo test 14
+  4/17/17, 7:02 PM: test various values:
+    0 (0% duty cycle): no motion, vibration
+    64 (25% duty cycle): full motion, clockwise
+    127 (50% duty cycle): full motion, clockwise
+    191 (75% duty cycle): no motion, slight vibration 255 (100% duty cycle): no motion, no vibration
+    253 (99% duty cycle): full motion, counterclockwise 5 (2% duty cycle): full motion, clockwise
+    170 (66% duty cycle):

+    From this I can tell that if I map the motion from